SmithEcophysLab/ecophys_sp2021/Notes/notes_03.09.2021.md

 4. (time permitting) Hypothesis development: tying together global change

 ## Homework
-- Read TBD.
+- Read Swann et al. (2016).
 The full citation and link can be found in the [class readings PDF](../Readings/readings_ecophys_sp2021.pdf).
 - Continue doing background reading for your literature review